 - Keeperate of Paragons (Clerics, Paladins) - Materialism

-Any reference to a sub-class "requiring" a temperament means that this sub-class instead grants an AP in that temperament when the character levels up.
+Any reference to a sub-class "requiring" an alignment that this sub-class instead grants an AP in the most equivalent temperament when the character levels up.

 - Riplahona Purifiers - Altruism